vermarish/data-science-methods/README.md

+# Computational Methods for Data Science:

-This repository contains a few open-ended data-driven projects I undertook in Winter 2021.
-They all lend themselves to acoustic/image signal processing, dimensionality reduction with principal component analysis, or both.
+This repository contains a few open-ended data-driven projects I undertook in Winter 2021 under the supervision of [Dr. Jason Bramburger](https://faculty.washington.edu/jbrambur/) and [Dr. Nathan Kutz](https://faculty.washington.edu/kutz/) at UW.
+Topics include:

-In a sentence, they are: noise cancellation, automated music transcription, motion tracking, image recognition, and video foreground separation
+* noise cancellation
+* automated music transcription
+* motion tracking
+* image recognition
+* video object separation.

+These projects are unified under the common theme of acoustic/image signal processing and dimensionality reduction with different flavors of PCA.

-Each directory has a `report.pdf`, the abstracts of which are reproduced below.
+Each directory has a `report.pdf`, the abstracts of which are reproduced below in chronological order.

 ----